nunofachada/cf4ocl/docs/02_tutorial.md

 #include <cf4ocl2.h>
 ~~~~~~~~~~~~~~~

-The next step is to get an context with an OpenCL device where we can
+The next step is to create a context with an OpenCL device where we can perform
-perform our computation. _cf4ocl_ has several constructor functions for
+our computation. _cf4ocl_ has several constructor functions for creating
-creating contexts with different types of devices, some very simple,
+contexts with different types of devices, some very simple, some very flexible.
-some very flexible.
-For example, ::ccl_context_new_from_menu() lets
+For example, ::ccl_context_new_from_menu() allows the user to select the OpenCL
-the user select the OpenCL device if more than one is available in the
+device if more than one is available in the system, and returns a context
-system, and returns a context containing the selected device.
-Let's use
+containing the selected device.
+For example:
-it:

 ~~~~~~~~~~~~~~~{.c}